ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 twitter_title = ""

 +++
-# Menu Animation with Squarespace 7.1

-Today I’m going to show you how you create a really cool staggered animation for your menu items.
+Today I’m going to show you how you create a really cool staggered animation for your menu in Squarespace 7.1.

 You'll be able to control the timing and the delay/offset for the animation.